-- Advances in Integrations: Some companies, such as Aquina Health, specialize in creating integrations that work with healthcare systems’ and practices’ current EHR software, like that which has been developed by Athena Health, Kareo and Greenway Health.
+- Advances in Integrations: Some companies, such as Aquina Health, specialize in creating integrations that work with healthcare systems’ and practices’ current EHR software, like that which has been developed by athenahealth, AdvancedMD, and Kareo.
 For instance, Aquina’s Via integration allows providers to be paid immediately when processing claims, decreasing gaps in revenue, and our Curae solution gives patients more options to easily finance their own care as an “invisible” part of the intake process.
 Both of these integrations speed up and simplify revenue collection in distinct ways, giving physicians more time back to focus on patient care.

 Curious to find out more about our Via or Curae integrations for health care providers?
 Simply visit Aquina Health today to get started.